The Users page in the Users section of the Admin menu lists all the user accounts on your Looker instance:

-To delete a user, click the Delete button on the right hand side of their row.
-You’ll receive a confirmation dialog before you delete the user.
-When you delete a user, all of their saved Looks, dashboards, and some detail from Looker’s usage history is deleted.
+To disable a user account, click the Disable button on the right hand side of their row.
+You’ll receive a confirmation dialog before you disable the user.

 Deleting a user is irreversible.
 Consider your organization’s compliance and security needs before doing so.